Hinduism in the West Indies

 Hinduism is the leading single religion of the Indo-Caribbean communities of the West Indies.
-Hindus are particularly well represented in Guyana, Suriname and Trinidad and Tobago, where they constituted 18 percent of the total population, as of 2011.
+Hindus are particularly well represented in Guyana, Suriname, Guadeloupe and Trinidad and Tobago.
 The Cayman Islands also hosts a sizable Hindu population, with 2.4 percent of the country affiliating with the religion.
-Smaller groups of Indo-Caribbeans live elsewhere in the Caribbean, especially Puerto Rico, Jamaica, Belize, Barbados, Saint Vincent and the Grenadines, Saint Lucia, and Bahamas.
+Smaller groups of Indo-Caribbeans live elsewhere in the Caribbean, especially Puerto Rico, Jamaica, Belize, Martinique, Barbados, Saint Vincent and the Grenadines, Saint Lucia, and Bahamas.

 Hinduism by territories

 Anguilla

 The total Hindu population of Anguilla is 58 as of the 2011 Census.
 This represents 0.42% of the population and is an increase of 13 from the previous count of 45 (0.39%, taken from the 2001 Census).
 Hinduism is also the 7th fastest growing religion by percent (28.9%) and the 9th fastest by absolute change (13).
 Hindus also contributed 0.61% of the total population gain.

 Antigua and Barbuda

 The percentage of Hindus in Antigua and Barbuda as of the 2011 Census is 0.4%, or 379 adherents.
 This represented growth of more than 40% from the 2001 Census, which showed that there were 157 active followers.
 This growth made the number of Hindus surpass Presbyterians (170 to 142), Salvation Army (369 to 365) and Islam (189 to 208).
 The population is mainly made up of Indian immigrants, who alone make up over 1.1% of the total population.
 Most Hindus are from the category of Indian/East Indian, which makes up less than 5%.